shackcrack007/hybrid-attacks-course-template/README.md

     4. keep these credentials, *we'll refer to them as **"ENTRA CREDS"***

 3. **Enable Azure subscription management** using your **new Entra admin account**:
-    1. sign into [Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Properties) (if link doesn't work, look inside for "Entra") and turn on the following toggle:
+    1. sign into [Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Properties) (if link doesn't work, inside the Azure portal search for "Entra ID") and turn on the following toggle:
+        * make sure you are logged in with the correct, new Entra admin account (!)
         <img src="pics/manage_tenant.png" width="600" />

+        * if the toggle is disabled, it probably means that you don't have any Azure subscription associated to your Entra tenant.
+If this is the case- go back and create another Entra admin account, this time in the CORRECT Entra tenant directory, that has an associated subscription.
     2. Refresh browser, find your subscription > *IAM > Add role assignment*:

         <img src="pics/add_ga_azure.png" width="500" />